 Resources for Children

 Thank you to everyone that participated and congratulations to our reading contest winners!
 We read stories about the circus, dance, puppet shows & ventriloquism, music, magic, and movies & shows.
-We will cover fiction, non-fiction, and biographies.
+We will cover fiction, nonfiction, and biographies.
 There will be songs to sing, games to play, and crafts to make.
 The summer reading program is designed to keep children engaged in reading and listening over the summer break.
 We hope you will bring your children to our age-appropriate programs, check out books, and encourage them to enjoy reading as a fun activity.
 Studies show that children who engage in recreational reading can keep up their skill levels over the summer break.